wumirose/wumirose.github.io/README.md

 ### Hi there 👋.
 I'm Olawumi(Ola)
 ------------------------------------------------
 I am a Doctoral Candidate at the University of North Carolina, Chapel Hill
--  Currently working on knowledge graph (KG) data mining and edge inference
--  I’m looking to collaborate on KG research projects.
+-  Currently working on knowledge graph (KG) data mining and edge inference, and looking to collaborate on KG research projects.
 Please find my resume [here](https://drive.google.com/file/d/1nQHvt9roExycX4UIu6B9xeuGT4TXlws8/view)
 -  Ask me about Nigerian jollof😋
 -  Not So Fun fact: I love to do everything, but sometimes, I end up doing nothing😭
 -  How to reach me: wumirose@gmail.com